Aymar-DeMuth Propellers

 Aymar-DeMuth Propellers was an American manufacturer of wood laminate and composite propellers for homebuilt aircraft.
 The company headquarters was located in Ellicott City, Maryland.

 The company produced a line of two-bladed maple laminate propellers as well as wood-glass composite designs for aircraft with two-stroke or four stroke engines up to 300 hp, such as the Van's Aircraft RV-7, Thorpe T-18 and Glasair.

-The company discontinued operations in 2012 after the death of founder, Mike DeMuth.
+The company discontinued operations in 2012 after the death of its founder, Mike DeMuth.